Confused by Federal Student Aid? Here is How to Apply!

 - Estimate your full cost of college: Figuring out what college will cost is not often a quick calculation—but it’s a crucial step toward borrowing the correct amount of loan debt for you.

 - Take only what you need: Student loans aren’t free money.
 You’ll pay back what you take and then some —after interest is accounted for — so make sure to be as frugal as possible.
 Here are a few steps to help you determine your needs.

 - Research your earning potential: For a student loan burden to be manageable, the total amount you owe should be less than your starting salary after graduation.

 - 4. Think long term: It can be challenging to think about bills that won’t come for years, but it’s critical to consider the month-to-month implications of what you borrow.

 - 5. Keep a healthy mindset about debt: We’ve been given the impression that borrowing at all is dangerous when it comes to college.
-But a reasonable amount of student debt can be one of the best investments a student will ever make.
+However, a reasonable amount of student debt can be one of the best investments a student will ever make.

-If you have any more questions, or need advice on filling out your form reach out to our admissions department today.
+If you have any more questions or need advice on filling out your form reach out to our admissions department today.